coop-deluxe/sm64coopdx/docs/lua/functions-4.md

 ### C Prototype
 `f32 not_zero(f32 value, f32 replacement);`

-### Description
-Checks if `value` is zero.
-If not, it returns `value`.
-If it is zero, it returns the `replacement` value.
-This function ensures that a zero value can be substituted with a fallback value if needed

 [:arrow_up_small:](#)

 <br />

 ## [sins](#sins)

+### Description
+Calculates the sine of the given angle, where the angle is specified as a signed 16-bit integer representing a fixed-point "SM64 angle".
+This function returns a floating-point result corresponding to sin(angle)

 ### Lua Example
 `local numberValue = sins(sm64Angle)`